 The first step in calculating your dental office overhead is to look at your Profit and Loss sheet from the previous year or quarter.
 The P&L should start with your quarterly gross income, followed by a layout of your expenses.
 These expenses, naturally, indicate a loss of your profits which in hindsight will determine what causes your greatest overhead.

 If you don’t have a P&L, well, it’s no wonder you’re stressing about your overhead costs.
-A P&L should always be intact for an easy reference.
+A P&L should always be intact for easy reference.

 Step 2: Add Up All Your Expenses